yireo/yireo-slides/slides/yireo/joomla_namespaces.md

 Usable in Joomla, Magento, Laravel, custom PHP apps

 ---
-# Tips for using namespaces
-- Create your own library now
+# Create your own library
+--

 - Use TDD, BDD, DDD, scrapbooks, diagrams, whatever
+--

 - Native PHP code without Joomla
+--

 - Move as much functionality to library as possible
+--

 - Mimic behaviour of Joomla classes
     - Using bridges, proxies and interfaces
     - Downsize dependency with CMS classes

 ---
+# More thoughts
+- Add MVC parents that use namespaces
+--

+- Create namespaced module helpers
+--

+- Reuse libraries via composer

+---
 class: center, middle
-### Start implementing namespaces
+### Make your code more agile by using namespaces
-### in your Joomla extensions
-## today

 ---
 class: center, middle
-## thanks
 ### tweet me via @yireo